SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: SimSCOOD: Sim ulation of S ource C ode O ut- o f- D istribution Scenarios

-The semantics of programs is our third way of modeling the distribution of a given source code dataset.
-However, it is not clear how we can model the semantics of the programs, especially in the cases where we do not have Input-Output examples or any meta-data.
-It has been shown that a large pre-trained model can be used to cluster the input data based on their semantics \citep{aharoni-goldberg-2020-unsupervised}.
-Following the success of unsupervised domain clustering, in this work, we employ the pre-trained CodeT5 \citep{codet5} encoder to map a dataset of programs to a set of continuous representation vectors.
+The programs' semantics is another dimension to model the distribution of source code data.
+However, it is not clear how we can model the semantics of the programs, especially in the cases where we do not have input-output examples or any meta-data.
+It has been shown that a large pretrained model can be used to cluster the data based on their semantics \citep{aharoni-goldberg-2020-unsupervised}.
+Furthermore, recent studies conducted by \citet{troshin2022probing} and \citet{ahmed2023towards} have demonstrated that pretrained code models represent program semantics within the continuous space.
+They accomplished this by probing the pretrained models and conducting experiments involving the manipulation of code fragments.
+Following the success of unsupervised domain clustering and the model's abilities to understand the semantics of programs, we propose to utilize the pretrained source code model to cluster programs within the continuous space.
+We employ the state-of-the-art CodeT5+ encoder \citep{wang2023codet5p} in our study to map a dataset of programs to a set of continuous representation vectors.
 We then cluster the vectors to group programs with similar semantics.
-As a result, we are able to create semantic-based OOD scenarios, via the rejection sampling procedure, to reject all samples that belong to a specific cluster and accept the rest as $\mathcal{\hat{D}}$.
-Like other scenarios we can use $\mathcal{\hat{D}}$ as training data and $\mathcal{\tilde{D}}$ as test data.
-Semantic-based OOD scenarios allow us to analyze the model's ability to deal with unseen or rare program semantics (functionality).
-We provide more implementation details in \autoref{subsec:training}.
+As a result, we can create semantic-based OOD scenarios via the rejection sampling procedure to reject all samples that belong to a specific cluster and accept the rest as $\mathcal{\hat{D}}$.
+Like other scenarios, we can use $\mathcal{\hat{D}}$ as fine-tuning data and $\mathcal{\tilde{D}}$ as test data.
+Our semantic-based OOD scenarios provide an approximated proxy of real-world OOD scenarios to investigate the OOD generalization capabilities of the fine-tuned models.
+Furthermore, these OOD scenarios allow us to analyze the model's abilities to deal with unseen or rare program functionalities.
+We provide implementation details in \autoref{subsec:training}.